 HYBRID FOWL (GALLERY)

 My main interest is in mammal hybrids, so these hybrid bird images are provided purely for readers' interest.
 Photos taken May 2006 at Rothschild Museum, Tring with additional information about hybrids between chicken, pheasant and grouse species.
-The photos will be added as I get them processed.
+While mammalian hybrids tend to produce sterile males and may produce fertile females, the situation is reversed in birds with females often lacking functioning ovaries while males may be fertile.

 Lady Amherst's Pheasant x Golden Pheasant